Ramirisu/fitoria/doc/sphinx/source/overview/web/extractor.rst

 Extractor
 ********************************************************************************

-Extractors provide a more convenient way to help user access information from ``request``.
+Extractors provide a more convenient way to help users access information from the incoming ``request``.
 Users can specify as many extractors as compiler allows per handler.

 .. _path_extractor: